Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: DISCUSSIONS AND CONCLUSIONS

-The MSPs in global clusters (GCs) are thought to be from the AIC channel (\citealt{VANDENHEUVEL10}).
-However, due to the old ages of GCs, no eccentric MSP + sdB system is discovered in the GCs.
-Such systems could evolve to normal pulsar + CO WD stage with an eccentric orbits.
-J1750-3703A and J1824-2452D might belong to this population since these eccentric systems have a slowly rotating pulsar and their companion masses and orbital periods are consistent with our predictions\footnote{Please see P. Freire's Web site http://www.naic.edu/~pfreire/GCpsr.html.}.
+It is widely believed that the MSPs observed in globular clusters (GCs) originate from the AIC channel (\citealt{VANDENHEUVEL10}).
+However, given the advanced ages of GCs, no eccentric MSP + sdB systems have been detected within them to date.
+Such systems would eventually evolve into a normal pulsar + CO WD stage while retaining their orbital eccentricity.
+Notably, systems like J1750-3703A and J1824-2452D may represent this population, as they exhibit moderately eccentric orbits, host a slowly rotating pulsar, and have companion mases and orbital periods consistent with theoretical predictions\footnote{Please see P. Freire's Web site http://www.naic.edu/~pfreire/GCpsr.html.}.

-Moreover, \citet{PODSIADLOWSKI05} suggested that assuming a NS is from electron-capture collapse, the mass measurement of the NS may be helpful to constrain the EoS of NSs by a relation between the pre-collapse mass and post-collapse mass.
-Similarly, a pre-AIC - post-AIC mass relation could also constrain the EoS of NSs since the AIC process is also an electron-capture collapse.
-The eccentric MSP + sdB systems have a potential merit to constrain the EoS, if they are indeed from the RD-AIC scenario, because both pre-AIC and post-AIC masses of the NS may be precisely obtained.
+Moreover, \citet{PODSIADLOWSKI05} proposed that if a NS originates from an electron - capture collapse, measuring its mass could help constrain the EoS of NSs by examining the relationship between the pre - collapse and post - collapse masses.
+Similarly, a pre - AIC to post - AIC mass relation could also constrain the NS EoS, since the AIC process is itself a form of electron - capture collapse.
+The eccentric MSP + sdB systems, if they are indeed from the RD-AIC scenario, offer a promising avenue for such constraints, as both the pre-AIC and post-AIC masses of the NS may be determined with high precision.

-Spinning NSs that have non-axisymmetric distortions, caused either by a solid deformation or by the excitation of fluid modes of oscillation may produce continuous gravitational wave (CGW) (\citealt{ALFORD15}; \citealt{CHENWC21}).
-An asymmetric RD-AIC might lead to such distortions and then a continuous gravitational wave might be detected by the future observing run of Advanced LIGO and Virgo (\citealt{ABBOT20}).
-Combining with the measurement of the NS mass, the detection of the CGW might provide direct information of the EoS of NSs (\citealt{GLAMPEDAKIS18}).
+Spinning NSs with non-axisymmetric distortions resulting from solid deformation or excited fluid oscillation modes can emit continuous gravitational waves (CGWs) (\citealt{ALFORD15}; \citealt{CHENWC21}).
+An asymmetric rapid RD-AIC event could produce such distortions, potentially leading to detectable CGW signals in future observing runs of Advanced LIGO and Virgo (\citealt{ABBOT20}).
+Combined with precise NS mass measurements, the detection of CGWs could offer direct insights into the EoS of NSs (\citealt{GLAMPEDAKIS18}).

-Finally, the results here are based on the standard common-envelope wind model, in which some parameters are very uncertain, e.g. the assumed common-envelope (CE) density (\citealt{MENGXC17}).
-Considering the uncertainty of the CE density, the lower limit of the orbital period shown in Fig. \ref{eporb2} could be overestimated by one order of magnitude.
+Finally, the results presented here rely on the standard common-envelope wind model, in which several parameters remain highly uncertain, for instance, the adopted CE density (\citealt{MENGXC17}).
+Given the uncertainties associated with the CE density, the lower limit of the orbital period shown in Figure ~\ref{eporb2} could be overestimated by up to an order of magnitude.